AP-Skill-Development-Corporation/KEC-CSM-Python/README.md

   - Function and its types
   - User defined function types with sample example on each
   - Function argument Overview (default argument with sample example on it)

+## Day-05(25-09-2023):
+  - Function Argument(keyword,required and Variable Length) with sample example on each
+  - Data Structures Overview
+  - List,tuple and its methods with sample examples on each